mmmmaja/starfishDetection/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-Moust Holmes did training script structure, hydra config files and wandb logging
+s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests.